ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 # Privacy Considerations

 One goal of this design is that independent client requests are only linkable by the chosen KeyConfig.
-The obliviious proxy and request resources can link requests using the same KeyConfig by matching KeyConfig.key_id.
+The oblivious proxy and request resources can link requests using the same KeyConfig by matching KeyConfig.key_id.
 The oblivious proxy can also link requests using the public key corresponding to KeyConfig.key_id.
 The proxy cannot determine precisely which public key was used